tom-tan-gtech/snowy-dramatic-bear/README.md

 ## Creating and Using Assets

-To create a new asset, click on the "assets" directory in the front-end section; drag the file from you computer to the browser window.
+To create a new asset, click on the Assets menu on the left pane; drag the file from you computer to the browser window.

-To use an asset, click on the "assets" directory in the front-end section; then, click the "Copy URL" button to get the asset's URL.
+To use an asset, click on the Assets menu on the left pane, click the asset; then, click the "Copy URL" button to get the asset's URL.